-- 9. Street Lights.
+- c.
+Waiver.
+In the event an applicant or property owner requests specific accommodation or modification pursuant to the City planting of street trees in accordance with this section, the City Forester may in his/her sole discretion vary the planting plan, provided the overall number of required trees is planted within the perimeter of the development and provided the accommodation or modification does not adversely affect safety, aesthetic, drainage, or environmental conditions in the vicinity of the site. - 9.
+Street Lights.
 The developer shall pay all costs associated with the installation of streetlights.
 Wisconsin Electric Power Company system leased lights shall be installed at all intersections and other critical locations within residential developments as determined by the City Engineer.
-Other nonresidential locations shall be served by a dedicated lighting system to be owned and maintained by the City unless otherwise superseded by an agreement with the Common Council. - M. Street Design Requirements. - 1.
-Right-of-Way and Paving Widths.
+Other nonresidential locations shall be served by a dedicated lighting system to be owned and maintained by the City unless otherwise superseded by an agreement with the Common Council.

+M. Street Design Requirements.

+1. Right-of-Way and Paving Widths.
 The minimum right-of-way and paving widths of proposed streets shall be as detailed in Table 15-8-04(M)(1).

-Table 15-8-04(M)(1) Minimum Paving and Right-of-Way Widths
+Table 15-8-04(M)(1): Minimum Paving and Right-of-Way Widths

-Type of Street Minimum Paving Width (Feet) Minimum Right-of-Way Widths (Feet)
+Type of Street Minimum Paving Width (Feet) Minimum Right-of-Way Width

-Freeway or Expressway As required by WisDOT
+Freeway or Expressway As req quired by WisDOT

 Arterial (Four-Lane Urban) 36 - Dual 130

 Arterial (Four-Lane Rural) 24 - Dual 130

 Arterial (Two-Lane Urban) 24 - Dual 130

 Arterial (Two-Lane Rural) 24 - Dual 130

-Collector Street 34 80
+Collector Street 36 80

-Minor Street (Multifamily) 34 66
+Minor Street (Multifamily) 36 66

 Minor Street (Typical) 28 60

 Minor Street (Low Volume) 28 58

 Minor Street (Difficult Terrain) 28 50

-- Required Design Elements.
+- 2. Required Design Elements.
 Required street design elements shall be as established per street type in Table 15-8-04(M)(2).
 The dimensions and placement of street design elements required in Table 15-8-04(M)(3) shall comply with the requirements of the City of Franklin Comprehensive Master Plan as adopted.
 The width of each required street design element in Table 15-8-04(M)(2) shall be as specified in Table 15-8-04(M)(3) below. - a.
 A "•" indicates an element that is required on both sides of a given street. - b.
+A "

-A " " indicates an element that is optional. - c.
-A " \blacktriangle " indicates an element that is required at the discretion of the City.
+" indicates an element that is optional. - c.
+A "▲ " indicates an element that is required at the discretion of the City.

-Table 15-8-04(M)(2) Required Street Design Elements Required Street Design Element Outside On-Street Median/Turn Bicycle Type of Street Ditch Sidewalk Curb Lawn Shoulder Parking Lane Lane Freeway or Expressway As required by the WisDOT Arterial (Four-Lane Urban) • • Arterial (Four-Lane Rural) • • Arterial (Two-Lane Urban) ▲ ٠ • • Arterial (Two-Lane Rural) • ٠ Collector Street ٠ • • Minor Street (Multifamily) • • • Minor Street (Typical) • • Minor Street (Low-Volume) • • •
+Table 15-8-04(M)(2) Required Street Design Elements

+Required Street Design Element

+Type of Street Ditch Sidewalk Curb Lawn Outside Shoulder On-Street Parking Bicycle Lane Median/Turn Lane

+Freeway or Expressway As req uired by the \ NisDOT

+Arterial (Four-Lane Urban) • • A

+Arterial (Four-Lane Rural) • • A

+Arterial (Two-Lane Urban) • • • A

+Arterial (Two-Lane Rural) • • A

+Collector Street • • •

+Minor Street (Multifamily) • • •

+Minor Street (Typical) • •

+Minor Street (Low-Volume) • •

+Minor Street (Difficult Terrain) •